devleaks/followthegreens/docs/preferences.md

 at each taxiway vertex.

-Some other preferences can be set at the global level, but also at either the airport level, or the aircraft model level.
+Some other preferences can be set at the global level, but also at either the airport level, or the aircraft type level.
 Example of such preference is the length of the rabbit light (pulsating light) in front of the aircraft: `RABBIT_LENGTH`.
 The pilot of a smaller aircraft may necessit less lights in front of her/him,